Hockey - First Boys'

-Westminster was the Founders League Champion three times in the 1990s and advanced to the semifinals and finals of the New England Championship as recently as 2013.
+Westminster was the Founders League Champion four times, most rccently in 2019 and has advanced to the semifinals and finals of the New England Championship as recently as 2016.
 Out of 62 New England Prep programs, Westminster is consistently in the top 16 teams that compete for a New England Championship at season’s end.

 The Westminster hockey program focuses on each of the school’s four core values, with a priority placed on character and character development.
 Graduates of Westminster have gone on to do wonderful things in numerous fields.
 Our graduates have distinguished themselves as student-athletes, leaders and above all else, good, responsible citizens.

-Head Coach Tim Joncas (13th season) is excited to welcome 13 letter winners back for the 2017-2018 season.
+Head Coach Tim Joncas (14th season) is excited to welcome 13 letter winners back for the 2019-2020 season.
 Joncas has been head coach of the Martlets since 2007, earning Large School Coach of the Year honors in 2011.
-He has also been coaching the USA Hockey New England District team since 2004.
-Assistant Coach Jay Keough begins his fourth season behind the Martlet bench and brings with him more than 12 years of coaching experience in the NEPSAC.
+Assistant Coach Jay Keough begins his eighth season behind the Martlet bench and brings with him more than 12 years of coaching experience in the NEPSAC.
 Coach Keough’s primary responsibility will be as the director of recruiting.
-Paul Kendall, now in his second year on the team’s staff, has been a coach in the Westminster hockey program since 2012.
+Paul Kendall, now in his third year on the team’s staff, has been a coach in the Westminster hockey program since 2012.